hftbattle/documentation/en/interface/analysis/README.md

 - [Viewer](viewer.md)
 - [Logs](logs.md)

-by clicking the row of your submission.
+by clicking the row corresponding to your submission.